OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 Make sure that module settings in different environments work the same.

-To do so, use the deployment tool to ensure that the module data in your configuration or environment files overwrite the database data.

 -----------------------------------------------------

 Example: You have activated and configured a module in a test environment.
 Then you install the module in the production environment and copy the module's configuration file from the test to the production environment.